WE NEED YOUR HELP TO COMPLETE THIS FILM.

 To donate by credit card, click the link below.
 To donate by check: Please make your donation payable to the “The Center for Independent Documentary” and put “A Father's Kaddish” in the memo line.
 Please mail your check to: The Center for Independent Documentary 1300 Soldiers Field Road, Suite #4 Boston, MA 02135.

-Ten years ago, Jared Branfman died of brain cancer at 23 years of age.
+In 2005, Steve Branfman’s 23 year old son, Jared, died of brain cancer.
 A week after Jared’s death, his father, Steve Branfman, a potter and teacher, went into his studio.
 As he said, “I stood.
 I sat.
 I looked around.
 I cried.
 I was frozen.
 I couldn’t bear to be there but I couldn’t leave either.
 I sat at my wheel empty of creative thought.
-After a few moments I got up, took some clay, and threw a chawan, a Japanese style tea bowl.
+After a few moments I got up, took some clay, and threw a chawan, (a Japanese style tea bowl).
 The next day I made seven more.
 The following day I made one, and then one each day for a year.
-For a year they were the only pots I made.
+For a year, they were the only pots I made.
 One chawan each day, no matter where I was.
 My wife Ellen, son Adam and I, together in Shul, said Kaddish every day for a year.
 My daily chawan made at my wheel was my own personal Kaddish.”

 This film will continue Jared’s memory and show a father’s deep and abiding love for his son.
-We will show Steven working at his craft, demonstrating his technique and talking about what life has been like for the past ten years and where he is now.
+We will show Steven working at his craft, demonstrating his technique and talking about what life has been like since 2005 and where he is now.